 - Especially relevant is to get there as early as you can.
 Or else the sheer number of tourists will spoil your experience.
 Try to be there at 09:00 AM, when they open for the public.

-This visit to Barcelona allowed me to try out my Olympus OM-D E-M1, which I had recently converted to “Full Spectrum”.
+This visit to Barcelona allowed me to try out my Olympus OM-D E-M1.
+I had recently converted this camera to “Full Spectrum”.
 Read more about this type of conversion in my article The Infrared Photography Tutorial.
 Equipped with a broad range of filters, I could choose between visible light pictures and various types of infrared pictures.
-Whether they are all useful or not will eventually be the subject of a separate article.

-In the end, I found myself using either the visible light filter (for interior, color pictures) or the Deep B&W Infrared filter (for exterior, black & white pictures).
-The primary reason for the Deep B&W filter was that the sky was usually cloudless, creating a deep black in the background which contrasts nicely with the sun-lit objects.
+The primary reason for the Deep B&W filter was that the sky was usually cloudless.
+This creates a deep black in the background which contrasts nicely with the sun-lit objects.